pay-theory/payment-components/src/DEVREADME.md

  * otherwise tokenization and capture observers are bypassed **/ const clickListener = (e) => {
   e.preventDefault()
 ...
   /**
    * begin the transaction authorization by providing an amount
    * and optionally details about the buyer and a flag for confirmation
    * amount must be a positive integer or an error will be thrown
    * */
   myPayTheory.transact({
     amount: AMOUNT,
-      customerInfo: CUSTOMER_INFO,
+    payorInfo: PAYOR_INFO,
     metadata: PAYMENT_METADATA,
     confirmation: REQUIRE_CONFIRMATION // defaults to false
   })
 }

 /**